Find out more about correct daily skincare regimes for Dry Skin & Dehydrated Skin

 Dry & Dehydrated Skin

-Dry skin is a very common skin condition characterized by a lack of the appropriate amount of water in the most superficial layer of the skin, the epidermis.
+Dry skin is a very common skin condition characterised by a lack of the appropriate amount of water in the most superficial layer of the skin, the epidermis.
 Dry skin is a specific condition which occurs when the sebaceous glands are completely inactive or the natural excretes of sebum is minimal.
 While dry skin tends to affect males and females equally, older individuals are typically much more prone to dry skin.

 Environmental factors, such as weather (humidity, temperature), have a profound effect on the amount of water retained within the skin.
 Certain diseases also can significantly affect your skin.
 Potential causes of dry skin include:

 - Weather – For example, cold, dry air when heated by a furnace will produce dry skin by evaporating hydration on the skin.
-Often hand-washing and usage of sanitizer can cause evaporation and dryness.
+Often hand-washing and usage of sanitiser can cause evaporation and dryness.
 Dry skin may also be a side effect of some medications as well as a byproduct of certain skin diseases.

 - Other skin conditions – People with skin conditions such as atopic dermatitis (eczema) or psoriasis are prone to dry skin.